-How Online Retail Sales Training Can Be Available to Remote Employees
+How Online Retail Sales Training Works With Multiple Stores

 Here's how you can deliver retail sales training to remote employees effectively...

-When you have just one brick and mortar store, it can be easy to deliver a training program in-person.
+When you have just one brick-and-mortar store, delivering a training program in person can be easy.
 You train the sales associates on the sales floor - either one-on-one or in groups.

 But what about when a business owner has multiple locations both near and far?